h2oai/sparkling-water/doc/tutorials/h2oframe_as_data_source.rst

 H2O Frame as Spark's Data Source
 --------------------------------

-The way how H2O Frame can be used as Spark's Data Source differs a little bit in Python and Scala.
+The way that an H2O Frame can be used as Spark's Data Source differs between Python and Scala.

 Quick links: